Utschie/FritzRobot_serial/README.md

 # FritzRobot_serial
-read robot's state from USBVcom and publish them.
+read robot's state from USBVCom and publish them.